Online conformal inference for multi-step time series forecasting: Experiments

 \subsection{Electricity demand data}

-We apply the conformal prediction methods using data comprising daily electricity demand (GW), daily maximum temperature (degrees Celsius), and holiday information for Victoria, Australia, spanning a three-year period from 2012 to 2014.
-Temperatures are taken from the Melbourne Regional Office weather station in the capital city of Victoria.
-The left panel of Figure~\ref{fig-elec_data} displays the daily electricity demand during 2012--2014, along with temperatures.
-The right panel shows a nonlinear relationship between electricity demand and temperature, with demand increasing for low temperatures (due to heating) and increasing for high temperatures (due to cooling).
-The two clouds of points in the right panel correspond to working days and non-working days.
+We apply the conformal prediction methods using data comprising daily electricity demand (GW), daily maximum temperature (degrees Celsius), and holiday information for Victoria, Australia, from 2012 to 2014.
+Temperatures are taken from the Melbourne Regional Office weather station.
+The left panel of Figure~\ref{fig-elec_data} displays the daily electricity demand and temperatures over the period.
+The right panel shows a nonlinear relationship between demand and temperature, with demand increasing for low temperatures (due to heating) and increasing for high temperatures (due to cooling); the two clouds of points correspond to working days and non-working days.

-Our response variable is \(\texttt{Demand}\), and we use two covariates: \(\texttt{Temperature}\), and \(\texttt{Workday}\) (an indicator variable for if the day was a working day or not).
-Following \citet{hyndman2021}, we will fit a dynamic regression model with a piecewise linear function of temperature (containing a knot at \(18\) degrees) to generate \(1\)- to \(7\)-step-ahead point forecasts (i.e.~\(H=7\)).
-The error series in the regression is assumed to follow an ARIMA model to contain autocorrelation.
-We use two years of data as training sets to fit dynamic regression models, and use \(100\) data points for calibration sets.
+The response variable is \(\texttt{Demand}\), with two covariates: \(\texttt{Temperature}\), and \(\texttt{Workday}\) (an indicator variable for working days).
+Following \citet{hyndman2021}, we fit a dynamic regression model with a piecewise linear function of temperature (with a knot at \(18\) degrees) to generate \(1\)- to \(7\)-step-ahead point forecasts (\(H=7\)), modeling the errors with an ARIMA process to capture autocorrelation.
+We use two years of data for training and \(100\) observations for calibration.